pgRouting/workshop/docs/chapters/wrapper.rst

 .. rubric:: Problem description

 * The driver wants to go from vertex 13224 to vertex 6549.
-* The driver’s cost is in terms of seconds.
+* The driver's cost is in terms of seconds.
 * Include the geometry of the path in human readable form.

 .. rubric:: Query